HomeTypes of ShipsWhat are RORO Ships?

 As per IMO’s circular released in January 2017, nearly 2/3rd of the lives lost at sea was from the accidents of Ro-Ro’s only.
 This shows that the effect of Marine accidents involving Ro-Ro’s has enormous consequences.
 Many steps were taken by IMO in order to reduce these accidents and some of them left an implacable effect on this industry too.
 Improving safety onboard Ro-Ro’s has been one of the major topics of discussion.

-The only introduction of new laws, rules or conventions doesn’t change the picture.
-One of the studies on causes of Major accidents reflects that shift of cargo and operational faults has been the major accidents of all these accidents.
-These accidents were the result of improper implementation of the regulations and through Human errors.
+The introduction of new laws, rules or conventions doesn’t change the picture.
+One of the studies on the causes of major accidents reflects that shifts in cargo and operational faults have been the major causes of all these accidents.
+These accidents were the result of improper implementation of the regulations and Human errors.

-This type of ships are more complex both in construction and operation.so any error can lead to catastrophic consequences, because of the Passengers present in the ship.
+This type of ship is more complex both in construction and operation.so any error can lead to catastrophic consequences because of the Passengers present on the ship.

 About Author